 Also, hotspots come in handy when the size of an element that you want to make clickable or tappable is too small for convenient use.
 By adding a hotspot you can enlarge interactive area around the object.

-Moreover, you can use hotspots as parts of symbols and override their targets as needed.
+Moreover, you can use hotspots as parts of components and override their targets as needed.

 To add a hotspot you can:

 - Select a linked object, then click in the Prototyping section of the Inspector.
 This creates a hotspot of the same size as of the selection frame around the object.
 You can resize it by dragging handles, if necessary.